alloyzeus/az-wall/README.md

                 }
             }

             # The directives for the events.
-Are events generated?
+            # Are events generated?
 Who can listen to the events?
+Which event dispatch strategy to use?
             #
             # Options:
             # - public: cross-process